HenkT28/Programming_For_Data_Analysis_Project/README.md

 SciPy is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
 [12]

+* Scikit-learn [93]

+    Simple and efficient tools for predictive data analysis.

+    Accessible to everybody, and reusable in various contexts.

+    Built on NumPy, SciPy, and matplotlib.

+    Open source, commercially usable - BSD license.

 * Cmder

 Cmder is a software package which provides a nice command line interface on Windows [8].